Alcanjaz/node-rest/README.md

 To do list:
 -Make a client using Vue.js
--Some other changes to the API like user login and image upload, because i doesn't finish the course (but does it works).
+-Some other changes to the API like user login, because i doesn't finish the course (but does it works).